 The lyrics were developed through the brain-freeing exercise that involved Mike taping himself as he vocalized to the tune of the song.
 He then listened to the tape of his spontaneous vocalization and wrote lyrics from what he heard.
 This process was repeated many times until the song, which was recorded for Rift, was compiled.
 Some of the lyrics which did not make it into the song are included in the liner notes of the album.
 Another lyric that did not make it either into print or the final version of the song (for not so obvious reasons) was “The dangling bearded crab-man has hoofs coming out of his ass.
 They surround his turds like birds, coming out from other guys’ asses.”

-Over six years and 276 shows later, to the joy of many in attendance “Mound” resurfaced during the first set of the 12/31/02 hiatus-ending New Year’s Eve festivities at MSG; it disappeared as suddenly and went unplayed for the years that followed.
+Over six years and 276 shows later “Mound” resurfaced during the first set of the 12/31/02 hiatus-ending New Year’s Eve festivities at MSG; it disappeared as suddenly and went unplayed for the years that followed.
 Inexplicably, "Mound" was not performed during either of the KeySpan Park shows in 2004 or the 2009 tour opener at Fenway Park.
 Rather than bust it out in the home of the Red Sox, "Mound" was saved for the Red Rocks of Morrison (8/1/09).
 "Mound" made its only 2010 appearance during the 12/27/10 Worcester, MA portion of the NYE run.

-Any given live performance of “Mound” by Phish is not much different than the original studio version; however, several other other “must hear” versions of the song do exist.
-“Mound” made its non-Phish debut with Mike's "other" band on 3/5/11 at the MacDonald Theater in Eugene, OR, a few minutes before the song turned 19 years old.
+Most of the live performances of “Mound” by Phish is not much different than the original studio version; however, several other other “must hear” versions of the song do exist.
+“Mound” made its non-Phish debut with Mike's "other" band on 3/5/11 at the MacDonald Theater in Eugene, OR, a few minutes before the song turned nineteen years old.
 This extended version of "Mound" starts with Mike leading the crowd through some arm-stretching exercises to prepare for clapping, an elongated bluesy intro, and throughout the song there were a few too many notes for a standard version from Tom Cleary's keys, Mike's bass, and Scott Murawski's guitar.
 The crowd was last seen "Taking it to the Streets" of Eugene with big smiles on their collective "Mound"-covered faces.

 Mike Gordon, "Mound" – 3/5/11 Eugene, OR

 Another unique version of “Mound” was played by Phish at the Electric Ballroom in Knoxville, TN (2/18/93) and featured Fishman on Trombone and Mike and Trey playing through their monitors after the soundboard shorted out.
-If you seek further improvisation (governed by the crowd no less!) the “Mound” from Bloomsburg, PA (2/11/93), was followed by a “Big Ball Jam.”
+If you seek further improvisation (governed by the crowd no less!) the “Mound” from Bloomsburg, PA (2/11/93) was followed by a “Big Ball Jam.”
 More recently, on 6/15/11, some inclement weather served up the first divided “Mound” to an Alpharetta crowd besieged by thunderstorms.
 As the storms rolled in for safety purposes both the song and the first set were abruptly ended.
 When the storm was gone, the band picked up “Mound” where they had left off to open the second set.
 The next performance of the song (7/3/11 Superball IX) was also noteworthy for an atypical outro jam.
 In the dozen or so performances that have followed through the 7/3/14 SPAC version exactly three years later, the musical landforms have regained their more uniform structure and regular appearance.

 You must be logged in to leave a comment!